-In order to achieve these goals, we invest in programs that help people gain independence and success and work with other City of Monroe departments and divisions, Community Housing and Development Organizations (CHDOs) and Subrecipients to support Mayor Mayo's efforts to "Build Strong Families and Healthy Neighborhoods."
+In order to achieve these goals, we invest in programs that help people gain independence and success and work with other City of Monroe departments and divisions, Community Housing and Development Organizations (CHDOs) and Subrecipients to support the Mayor's efforts to "Build Strong Families and Healthy Neighborhoods."
 We use the City's Entitlement Community Development Block Grant (CDBG), HOME Investment Partnerships Grant (HOME) and the State's competitive Emergency Shelter Grants (ESG) funds for the investments.

 The Community Development Block Grant (CDBG) is one of the most flexible forms of financial assistance available to the City.
 HUD provides a block grant to the City in an effort to assist with a wide range of housing and community development activities, which are directed toward housing, economic development, and providing improved community facilities and public services.
 The ranges of creative approaches to Community Development's efforts employed by the City are broad.
 The approaches incorporate efforts such as, revitalizing declining neighborhoods, preserving the existing housing stock, and supporting non-profit organizations, the Community Development Division seeks to ensure a better quality of life for its low-income residents.